uit-cosmo/.github/README.md

 # user-guide
 user guide for other repositories

-To be availabel in the upcomming days
+To be available in the upcoming days